-Catholic Campus Ministry Center and Chapel

-The Catholic Campus Ministry and Chapel serves the students, faculty, and staff of the University and is open to all.
+Bishop Rodimer Catholic Campus Ministry Center and the Jesus Christ Prince of Peace Chapel The Catholic Campus Ministry and Chapel serves the students, faculty, and staff of the University and is open to all.
 In recognition of its various outreach programs, sponsored with sororities, fraternities, the SGA, and Alumni Association, the CCMC has been the recipient of Outstanding Program, Outstanding Club, and "Students First" awards for many years.
 The CCM Center offers religious services, social outreach, counseling, retreats, as well as social events and parties for the students, regularly.
 The Center hosts the Campus Ministry Club and is also used regularly by the Greek organizations for retreats, meetings, and social gatherings.